timebertt/masters-thesis-controller-sharding/content/10-motivation.md

 It is a powerful mechanism for declaratively managing workload, infrastructure, and more – anything that can be managed in an automated way.
 [@operatorhub]

-The Kubernetes community has extensively picked up the operator pattern and many popular open-source projects in various categories are based on it, e.g.:
+The Kubernetes community has extensively picked up the operator pattern and many open-source projects in various categories are based on it, e.g.:

 - database: MariaDB operator [@mariadboperator], PostgreSQL operator [@postgresoperatorzalando; @postgresoperatorcrunchy], K8ssandra [@k8ssandra], MongoDB operator [@mongodboperator]
 - streaming & messaging: strimzi-kafka-operator [@strimzi], Koperator [@koperator]